apostrophecms/apostrophe-documentation/docs/advanced-topics/promise-events/README.md

----
-title: "Custom Server-side Event Handlers with Promise Events"
+# Custom Server-side Event Handlers with Promise Events
-layout: reference
-children:
-  - promise-events
----

 Promise Events are how Apostrophe enables you to create custom events and add more dynamic elements to your site.